 So much food, so little time!
 Don’t waste a second with our guide to Byron Bay’s best restaurants.

-But with such a huge choice of restaurants, where do you start?
-To help, we’ve unbuttoned our waistbands and eaten our way around town to bring you the best of the best.
+But one thing has stayed the same: Byron still has a huge choice of restaurants – so where do you start?
+To help, we’ve unbuttoned our waistbands and eaten our way around town to bring you the best of the best in 2023.

 Raes on Wategos

-The extensive wine list, curated by Sommelier Hannah Howard, contains an amazing selection of Australian and European wines alongside cocktails and a wide choice of spirits.
+The extensive wine list, which the team has curated to complement Jason Saxby’s menu, contains an amazing selection of Australian and European wines alongside cocktails and a wide choice of spirits.

 Find it: 6/8 Marine Parade, Byron Bay